 Should you fail a lesson quiz, you will be able to retake the quiz at no charge until you pass.
 Your final course score is the average of all final exam scores.
 Do the best you can and don't get discouraged if you receive a low grade on one of them.
 Just make sure you proofread very carefully before submitting the final exams back to us.
 This will help you get the best final score possible.

-The course covers the use of many areas.
-We cover MS Word, grammar, punctuation, spelling, Privacy Guidelines accuracy, and much more.
+The course covers the use of many topics which include MS Word, grammar, punctuation, spelling, Privacy Guidelines, accuracy, and much more.

 Although not mandatory for testing purposes, you will eventually need a computer with Windows 7 or better operating system, a good set of headphones, a USB foot pedal (used to control the audio), and a printer.